-Here in the UK, petrol prices never seem to go down do they?
-It's therefore normal that we have become accustomed to paying a considerable amount for our petrol, but have you ever wondered how much you would pay for petrol in other countries around the world?
+Here in the UK, petrol prices never seem to go down, do they?
+It's therefore commonplace that we have become accustomed to paying a considerable amount for our petrol.
+But have you ever wondered how much you would pay for petrol in other countries around the world?

-Using data from globalpetrolprices.com we've compared just how much would it cost to fill your car from empty in another country.
-Some results are properly surprising, so let's take a look at our findings...
+Using data from globalpetrolprices.com we've compared just how much it would cost to fill your car from empty in another country.
+These include 'The Top 10 Cheapest Petrol Countries', along with some select countries for comparison, along with 'European Petrol Prices' too.
+Some results are properly surprising, so let's take a look at the findings.

 Top 10 Cheapest Petrol Countries

 Here we see the Top 10 countries that pay the least amount of money for their petrol.
-Venezuela is the world's cheapest country to buy petrol, where amazingly it costs much less than 1 pence (GBP) a litre.
+Venezuela is the world's cheapest country to buy petrol, where amazingly it costs just 2 pence (GBP) a litre.

-This is because it is home to some of the biggest oil reserves in the world.
-But it is also a country where income is very low too.
-You will also notice that oil-rich middle Eastern countries are also amongst the cheapest places in the world to buy petrol, some again being known for low incomes.
+This is because it's home to some of the biggest oil reserves in the world.
+But it's also a country where income is very low too.
+You will also notice that oil-rich middle Eastern countries are amongst the cheapest places in the world to buy petrol.

-The real question everyone wants to know though is how much would it cost to fill up some of the UK's most popular or sought-after cars in these countries?
-We have also included a few of the most expensive countries to buy petrol in, as a comparison.
-Let's begin with the UK's best-selling car...
+The real question everyone wants to know is how much would it cost to fill up some of the UK's most popular or sought-after cars in some of the world's cheapest countries for petrol?
+We have also included a few of the most expensive countries to buy petrol in, as a comparison

 What about the iconic Range Rover?
-As these legendary off road kings aren't exactly cheap to fill in the first place.
-In the UK to fill the 104-litre tank would cost around £130.
-Whereas in Venezuela you'd still get change out of a 10p piece, as it would only cost 9p!
-Or how about filling it up in Algeria, it would only cost £26.
-In Hong Kong however, it would cost a wallet-emptying £182.
+As these legendary off-road kings aren't exactly cheap to fill in the first place.
+In the UK to fill the 104-litre tank would cost just over of £171.
+Whereas in Venezuela you'd still be able to fill one up for just £2.10.

 Finally, how about some exotic stuff?
 Such as the most iconic sports car of all time, in the form of the Porsche 911.
-Fill one up using regular unleaded (although a performance fuel would probably be best if we're honest) in the UK and it would cost £80 to fill its 64 litre tank.
-Alternatively the stunning Aston Martin DBS Superleggera would cost £97.50 to fill its 78-litre tank.
+Fill one up using regular unleaded (although a performance fuel would probably be best if we're honest) in the UK and it would cost £104.32 to fill its 64 litre tank.